<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Speaking of event websites and landing pages, you should make one!

-A few of the things I love about this event website are:
+A few things I love about Guru's website are:

-• There’s a colorful, attention-grabbing header, which captivates the site visitor immediately.
+• There’s a colorful, attention-grabbing header, which captivates the site visitor immediately and adds credibility (20,000+ marketers).

-• Speakers are highlighted at the top of the website with clear headshots and credentials.
+• Speakers are highlighted with clear headshots and credentials.

 Other items you might want to add to your event’s landing page are any photos or videos from previous events, testimonials from past attendees, clear pricing, and an FAQ section so prospective attendees can get quick answers to any questions they may have.

-1. Use a site like MOZ or Semrush to find a unique target keyword that you want your page to organically rank for
+1. Use an SEO tool like MOZ or Semrush to find a high-volume, unique target keyword that your ideal attendee would search for and that you want your site to rank highly for

 2. Include that keyword in things like your URL, H1 and H2 headings, meta description, and site copy

-4. Use an SEO tool like Keywords Everywhere or Google’s “related searches” to find related keywords or other content your website should mention too (this can also help you learn what topics should be included in your session agenda!)
+4. Use an SEO tool or Google’s “related searches” to find related keywords or other content your website should mention too (this can also help you learn what topics should be included in your session agenda!)

-SEO Tip: When you’re looking for a good target keyword, try finding one that has a balance of search volume and keyword difficulty.
-In the example below from Semrush, you’ll see “digital marketing conference” gets about 1,600 searches per month in the United States.
-However, the keyword difficulty is high at 66%, meaning it will be hard to rank for on the first page of Google.
+SEO Tip: When you’re looking for a good target keyword, try finding one that has a balance of high search volume and low keyword difficulty.
+In the example below from Semrush, you’ll see “marketing conference” is a good keyword with a pretty high volume of 590 searches per month, and a low keyword difficulty of 26.

-When someone fills out your landing page form to register or get on your mailing list, make sure you are sending an automated email reply that goes out right away.
+First, make sure that when someone fills out your form to register or get on your mailing list, they receive an automated email reply that goes out right away.
 This email should encourage them to follow your social profiles, share your event, and highlight key upcoming dates such as discount dates, keynote speaker announcements, registration deadlines, and so on.

 If you really want to maximize your email potential, try segmenting your contact list based on information like job title, location, or industry.
-One study in 2019 revealed that personalized emails receive 139% higher click-through rates than non-personalized ones.
+According to Mailmodo, emails with personalized subject lines can have up to double the open rate as non-personalized emails.

-This goes beyond just using their name in the subject line.
+Personalization goes beyond just using their name in the subject line, though.
 For instance, if you know some attendees are coming from out of state, try including travel information in their emails, like the best hotels and restaurants in the area.
 If you know your attendees have multiple types of job functions, highlight the speakers and sessions that are most relevant to their specific roles.

 Here is an example of a personalized email I received about three weeks before the INBOUND 2022 conference, which goes on to highlight sessions that I had specifically shown interest in by either adding them to my schedule or clicking links in previous emails: